German Detective Pikachu trailer sounds hilariously different

 Warner Bros.
 Pictures dropped the trailer for the live-action Detective Pikachu movie on Monday, treating us to the strangely compelling aural spectacle of Deadpool's Ryan Reynolds voicing the furry yellow creature Pikachu.

 Warner Bros. also released some dubbed versions of the trailer in other languages besides English.
-And everything's pretty normal until you watch the German one.
+And everything was pretty normal until you watched the original German one.

 Twitter user Nirbion did the hard work of compiling clips from the trailers and posted the result on Tuesday.